Training for Potential Foster Parents

 If you are interested in becoming a Foster Parent for Tennessee's children, please call toll-free 1-877-DCS-KIDS (1-877-327-5437) or visit Tennessee Fosters for more information.

-View the calendar for upcoming TN KEY groups in your region and register via the links or phone numbers provided.
+View the calendar on the Inquiry and Calendars tab above for upcoming TN KEY groups in your region and register via the links or phone numbers provided.

 Step 1: Make an Inquiry